-As a Cotswold Way specialist we offer a wide range of itineraries on the Cotswold Way ranging from 5 to 10 days of walking.
-Each itinerary detailed on the left is made up of the following sections.
+As a Cotswold Way specialist, we offer a wide range of itineraries on the Cotswold Way, each of which is detailed on the right.
+Each itinerary is made up of the following sections.

 Arrive Chipping Campden

-The town of Chipping Campden is arguably the loveliest of the Cotswold towns and many people choose to stay an extra night in Chipping Campden before starting the walk.
-A two hour train journey from London to Moreton-in-the-Marsh and 6 mile taxi or bus bring you easily to the start of your holiday.
+The town of Chipping Campden is arguably the loveliest of the Cotswold towns and many people choose to stay an extra night here before starting the walk.
+A two-hour train journey from London to Moreton-in-the-Marsh and 6-mile taxi or bus bring you easily to the start of your holiday.

 Tearing yourself away from the beauty of Stanton you soon reach the hamlet of Church Stanway.
 The ornate gatehouse of Stanway House distracts from the steep climb to Stumps Cross which follows.
 The Iron Age hill fort Beckbury Camp and medieval Hailes Abbey are both of interest before you reach the hustle and bustle of Winchcombe.
-Winchecombe was once an important Saxon settlement and it’s folk museum and the gargoyles of the Church of St Peter are of interest.
+Winchcombe was once an important Saxon settlement and its folk museum and the gargoyles of the Church of St Peter are well worth visiting.

-The scenic and historically interesting six mile stretch to Cleve Hill.
+You begin with a scenic and historically interesting six-mile stretch to Cleve Hill.
 The magnificent Sudeley Castle is soon followed by a Roman Villa and Belas Knap, a huge Neolithic burial chamber.
 Cleeve Hill offers comfortable accommodation and refreshment but those continuing to Dowdeswell will enjoy a series of outstanding views from the Cotswold escarpment.

-A predominantly woodland walk which delights at any time of year, but especially the spring when wild flowers abound.
+A predominantly woodland walk which delights at any time of year, but especially in the spring when wildflowers abound.
 You pass Coopers Hill, the site of the famous annual cheese rolling festival, before arriving in the delightful Painswick.
 An elegant town which grew prosperous from the cloth trade.

 A sublime section of the Cotswold Way.
 Ancient woodlands, rural tranquillity and vast panoramas combine to deliver walking heaven.
 Stanley Mill on the edge of King’s Stanley once employed 1000 people and is an early example of fireproof construction.